-SECTION 109 MEANS OF APPEAL
+SECTION 109 114 MEANS OF APPEAL

-109.1 Application for appeal.
+109.1 114.1 Application for appeal.
 Any person shall have the right to appeal a decision of the code official to the board of appeals established by ordinance.
 The board shall be governed by the enabling ordinance.

 (Reason: Most jurisdictions already have an ordinance establishing and governing an appeals board for this code.
-This also calls to the attention of jurisdictions not having such a board that it needs to be established.)
+This also calls to the attention of jurisdictions not having such a board that it needs to be established.) for future discussion.
+(Recommend to remove)